guardian/prosemirror-typerighter/docs/README.md

 ## Installation

+1. Ensure that you are using the Node version specified in `.nvmrc` – for example, if you are using `nvm`, run `nvm use`.
-Install dependencies with `./scripts/setup.sh`.
+2. Install dependencies with `./setup.sh` (you may need to enter your password to restart nginx).

 ## Development

-`npm run watch` builds the project locally, watches for file changes, and serves the project locally at https://typerighter-client.local.dev-gutools.co.uk/ – or http://localhost:5000, if your Typerighter service doesn't require [pan-domain authentication](https://github.com/guardian/pan-domain-authentication).
+`npm run watch` builds the project locally, watches for file changes, and serves the project locally at https://prosemirror-typerighter.local.dev-gutools.co.uk/ – or http://localhost:5000, if your Typerighter service doesn't require [pan-domain authentication](https://github.com/guardian/pan-domain-authentication).

 If your Typerighter service does require pan-domain authentication, you will need to run and visit another .local.dev-gutools application alongside this service to supply an authenticated cookie for that domain.